 3. Where to buy the Philips Sonicare ProtectiveClean 4100 electric toothbrush?

-As with any other electric toothbrush, you have the choice between getting it offline in a store or supermarket chain, like Target, Walmart or any other… or ordering it online.
+As with any other electric toothbrush, you have a choice.
+You can buy it offline in a store or supermarket chain, like Target, Walmart or any other.
+Or you could order it online.

-We suggest Amazon for your best option since the prices are usually the best you can find anywhere online, and there are frequent deals and discounts that can bring down your cost significantly.
+We suggest Amazon for your best option since the prices are usually the best you can find anywhere online.
+Also there are frequent deals and discounts that can bring down your cost significantly.

-If you shop around, you might find other sites offering coupons or special offers which can add extra accessories or slash the price further.
+If you shop around, you might find other sites offering coupons or special offers.
+This can add extra accessories or slash the price further.

 Why Trust ‘A Dentist’s Daughter’?

-The electric toothbrush reviews we publish are unique in a way, because we craft them from your perspective, as a buyer.
-Look, we’ve been doing this for a long time.
+The electric toothbrush reviews we publish – including this Philips Sonicare ProtectiveClean 4100 review – are unique.
+We craft them from your perspective, as a buyer.

 How many kinds of Philips Sonicare ProtectiveClean 4100 toothbrush are there?